Anti-Scottish sentiment: Middle Ages

 Camden's accounts were modified to compare the Highland Scots to the inhabitants of Ireland.
-Negative stereotypes flourished and by 1634, Austrian Martin Zeiller linked the origins of the Scots to the Scythians and in particular the Highlander to the Goths based on their wild and Gothic-like appearance.
-Quoting the 4th-century Roman historian Ammianus Marcellinus, he describes the Scots as descendants of the tribes of the British Isles who were unruly trouble makers.
-With a limited amount of information, the Medieval geographer embellished such tales, including, less favourable assertions that the ancestors of Scottish people were cannibals.
-A spurious accusation proposed by Saint Jerome's tales of Scythian atrocities was adapted to lay claims as evidence of cannibalism in Scotland.
-Despite the fact that there is no evidence of the ancestors of the Scots in ancient Gaul, moreover St. Jerome's text was a mistranslation of Attacotti, another tribe in Roman Britain, the myth of cannibalism was attributed to the people of Scotland:
+Negative stereotypes flourished, and by 1634 the German author Martin Zeiler linked the origins of the Scots to the Scythians and in particular the Highlander to the Goths based on their wild and Gothic-like appearance.
+Quoting the 4th-century Roman historian Ammianus Marcellinus, he describes the Scots as descendants of the tribes of the British Isles who were unruly troublemakers.
+With a limited amount of information, the medieval geographer embellished such tales, including, less favourable assertions that the ancestors of Scottish people were cannibals.
+A spurious accusation proposed by Jerome's tales of Scythian atrocities was adapted to lay claims as evidence of cannibalism in Scotland.
+Despite the fact that there is no evidence of the ancestors of the Scots in ancient Gaul, moreover Jerome's text was a mistranslation of Attacotti, another tribe in Roman Britain, the myth of cannibalism was attributed to the people of Scotland:

 What shall I [St. Jerome] say of other nations – how when I was in Gaul as a youth I saw the Scots, a British race, eating human flesh, and how, when these men came upon the forests upon herds of swine and sheep, and cattle, they would cut off the buttocks of the shepherds and paps of the woman and hold these for their greatest delicasy.

 Accepted as fact with no evidence, such ideas were encouraged and printed as seen in De Situ Britanniae a fictitious account of the peoples and places of Roman Britain.
 It was published in 1757, after having been made available in London in 1749.
 Accepted as genuine for more than one hundred years, it was virtually the only source of information for northern Britain (i.e., modern Scotland) for the time period, and historians eagerly incorporated its spurious information into their own accounts of history.
 The Attacotti's homeland was specified as just north of the Firth of Clyde, near southern Loch Lomond, in the region of Dunbartonshire.
 This information was combined with legitimate historical mentions of the Attacotti to produce inaccurate histories and to make baseless conjectures.
 For example, Edward Gibbon combined De Situ Britanniae with St. Jerome's description of the Attacotti by musing on the possibility that a 'race of cannibals' had once dwelt in the neighbourhood of Glasgow.